SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions

-To evaluate these predictions, we compare the predicted soil moisture values with the observed satellite soil moisture estimates.
-We find that the model using all the topographic prediction factors showed a slightly higher explained variance ($r^2 = 0.22$) against the original product compared to the model based on the PCA transformation ($r^2 = 0.17$).
-These two modeling approaches show a similar prediction and a similar discrepancy with the original satellite soil moisture dataset (Fig.~\ref{fig-pca-resid}).
-The PCA model significantly reduced the number of prediction factors (from 15 to 5), and thus reduced the computational demand for generating predictions across a $1 \times 1$ km grid.
-Both the statistical and computational performance are important considerations in data driven decision modeling frameworks in order to maximize accuracy of results while reducing processing time.
+To evaluate these predictions, we again compare the predicted soil moisture values with the validation subset of the observed satellite soil moisture estimates.
+We find that the KKNN model using all the topographic prediction factors showed only a slightly higher explained variance with a mean $R^2$-value of $0.296$ against the original product compared to the predictions based on the PCA transformation with a mean $R^2$-value of $0.289$.
+However, we see a distinct rise in the mean explained variance for the RF predictions, which produced a mean $R^2$-value of $0.575$ with all the topographic dimensions, yet a mean $R^2$-value of $0.693$.
+This indicates that a PCA dimension reduction could be useful to smooth out the data for modeling methods that tend to overfit.
+The PCA model significantly reduced the number of prediction factors (from 15 to 6 or 7), and thus reduced the computational demand for generating predictions across a $1 \times 1$ km grid.
+Both the statistical and computational performance are important considerations in data-driven modeling frameworks in order to maximize accuracy of results while constraining computation time.

-The study on the impact of data processing demonstrates how initial data processing decisions such as region selection can impact the prediction output, even for a fixed selection of machine learning model.
-Thus such decisions cannot be arbitrary and must be motivated by established scientific knowledge and by the accuracy of the predictions in comparison to existing data (e.g., satellite data).